 If you have not set up multi-factor authentication for your university IT account, it is quite likely you will see an error message when you try to sign in from off campus.
 This help article describes multi-factor authentication in detail, and this article describes how to enable it for your account.
 If you encounter problems, please contact the IT Service Desk (details at the bottom of this page).

-This guide is designed to give you a quick start into using Blackboard, and the rest of this page will aim to do that.
+This guide is designed to give you a quick start into using Blackboard.
 You will find a lot more information and guidance in our Self Study guides.
-These are all located within the Organisations menu, and it is strongly recommended you explore these to get the most out of your Blackboard experience.
-You will find a Blackboard Ultra Self-Study CPD organisation, and many more useful organisations.
-Continue reading below to find out more about Organisations.
+These are all located at https://eatsupport.tees.ac.uk/staff/.
+In addition, within the Organisations menu in Blackboard itself, you will find the Blackboard Ultra Self-Study CPD organisation, and many more useful organisations.
+It is strongly recommended you explore these organisations to get the most out of your Blackboard experience.

 Base Navigation Menu